 - Calling Cards – Winter’s storms may have snapped branches and thrown them onto your roof, causing blunt force damage to shingles or leaving behind gutters full of leaves; ignored, this accumulation can cause water to back up and enter your home through the walls

 The typical Minneapolis, MN daily temperature changes in early spring can cause major expansion and contraction in roof elements and hasten your need for roof repair:

 - Flashing – Flashing often has caulk or roof adhesive helping to seal joints between roof sections; expansion and contraction can separate this caulk or loosen the flashing

 - Sheathing – The sheets of wood beneath your shingle or metal roof are meant to expand and contract, but they may bind or warp badly, allowing water to enter your home

 Metal roofs are prone to oil canning and other temperature-related issues that could cause seams to fail and water to infiltrate

 The key to correcting common Minneapolis, MN roof repair problems is early detection.
 Any incipient wintertime problems can be caught and remedied with a spring inspection and prompt roof repair.
-Contact Midwest Exteriors Plus today so we can schedule a preventive visit.
+Contact Midwest Roofing, Siding & Windows today so we can schedule a preventive visit.